TavazzaniL/OpenSystemZrSat/README.md

 New datasets of interest can be added as comma-separated files in [LiteratureDatasets](LiteratureDatasets/).
 To load and and calculate KDEs of newly added zircon dates, the script [IDTIMS_DataLoad_KDE.m](LiteratureDatasets/IDTIMS_DataLoad_KDE.m) requires editing.

-For info and suggestions you can contact Lorenzo at [ltavazzani@smu.edu](mailto:ltavazzani@smu.edu).
+For info and suggestions you can contact Lorenzo at [lorenzo.tavazzani@erdw.ethz.ch](mailto:lorenzo.tavazzani@erdw.ethz.ch).